Download processes

 Expected receipts create MBM initiators

-MBM initiators are created when picking lists are printed (MHPICL, MWS435), when item information is downloaded (MHITMA, MHS630), when alias information is downloaded (MHIPOP, MHS635), when supplier information is downloaded, (MHDMAS, MHS640) and when expected receipt information is downloaded (MHEXRH, MHS815).
+MBM initiators are created when picking lists are printed (MHPICL, MWS435), when item information is downloaded (MHITMA, MHS630), when alias information is downloaded (MHIPOP, MHS635), when supplier information is downloaded (MHDMAS, MHS640), and when expected receipt information is downloaded (MHEXRH, MHS815).

 Preallocation download - MHS805MI

-The preallocation download file (MHPREA) mirrors the data of the M3 core preallocation file (MPREAL - maintained from MWS120) for the warehouses where the download parameter 'Planned receipts' in MMS005/H is set to 1.
-The MHPREA data is accessible from the program MHS805.
-MHS805MI is used to list the preallocation data.
+The preallocation download file (MHPREA) mirrors the data of the M3 core preallocation file (MPREAL), maintained in (MWS120), for the warehouses where Planned receipts download parameter on (MMS005/H) is set to 1.
+You can access the MHPREA data in (MHS805).
+You can list the preallocation data by using MHS805MI.

 Request for movement task download